 Knowing the amount of time your breeder has spent with these animals tells a lot about the offspring.
 A person with genuine love and interest in the breed will likely stay with it for years and continue to produce stunning specimens.

-Some breeders love to see updates of their pups after they arrive at their new homes.
-In fact, many will welcome any photos of these growing pooches with open arms.
+Some breeders love to see updates of their puppies after they arrive at their new homes.
+In fact, many will welcome any photos of these growing pups with open arms.

 Ask your breeder if you can contact them with updates, questions, or requested advice.
 Also, if you know the breeder is terrific at what they do, don’t hesitate to recommend them to others who might be looking for the breed you have.

-Sure, not all of these questions will necessarily be applicable in every scenario.
-However, it’s a good rundown of things that you’d be curious about but might not have thought of yet.
+Not all these questions will necessarily be applicable in every scenario.
+Still, it’s a good rundown of things that you should be curious about but might not have thought of yet.
 Deciding to buy a puppy is a huge decision that will change your life for years to come.

 Featured Image Credit: David Tadevosian, Shutterstock